Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 00:49 This is actually from last year, but it didn't count.

-00:53 There's 11 videos and it's called reproducible data analysis in Jupiter But there I mean each of the videos is like five or six minutes, so they go pretty fast And this is a really cool thing I think everybody should check these out anyway is because there he goes through a problem of or just a Dataset that the bikes cross the bike crossings at a particular bridge in Seattle I think but it really doesn't matter the data how the data gets in there But he's using doing all this stuff live.
+00:53 There's 11 videos and it's called reproducible data analysis in Jupyter But there I mean each of the videos is like five or six minutes, so they go pretty fast And this is a really cool thing I think everybody should check these out anyway is because there he goes through a problem of or just a Dataset that the bikes cross the bike crossings at a particular bridge in Seattle I think but it really doesn't matter the data how the data gets in there But he's using doing all this stuff live.
 He's doing a Jupyter notebook and Pulling data in and sometimes the tables like it the table that he ends up with doesn't look quite right so he uses a different different column to as the index or the for instance I'm one of the in the first video He puts a graph up and all the data is sort of packed together So he changes the sample rate into just weekly data and and all that stuff.
-I didn't even know you could do those things So it's not necessarily a complete, it's kind of a full pass through all of using all the tools you can use to do exploratory data analysis with Jupiter and doing it live.
+I didn't even know you could do those things So it's not necessarily a complete, it's kind of a full pass through all of using all the tools you can use to do exploratory data analysis with Jupyter and doing it live.
 And watching a pro do it, it's a thing of beauty.
 And he's, like I said, each particular tool that he uses, it's not an in-depth study on exactly how to use that to its completeness, but you just get a glimpse at all the power that you can do with all these things.
 Yeah, I really like it.

 02:19 And I think this sort of view into exploring data is super interesting.